MaSe69/dssb/md/12_python_visualization/python_sns_13_bar.md

 - The palette "Blues_r" is the reversed palette, which in this case puts more emphasis (darker blue) to the 'winner' of this ranking.
 - The grid lines were here altered to make it easier to extract the numerical value.
 - As there is (mostly) only one data point for the same name, the confidence interval is omitted.

+## References

+- Check the [scatter plot on this site](scatter_plot) for the framework.
+Identical parts are not repeated here.
+Only differences and noteworthy are pointed out.

+- Check the [Documentation on the Seaborn Bar Plot](https://seaborn.pydata.org/generated/seaborn.barplot.html) for further parameters.